jiyoon1156/express-typescript-template/README.md

-# stock-battle-server
+# BackEnd Template

-> A repository for orbits back-end
+> A repository for express-typescript-template

 ### How to run
 ```